tytydraco/yessleep/out/My_new_neighbor_has_been_messing_with_my_head.md

 Then it was my birthday.
-I watched as Mikey lit my candles, he sparked the lighter with his grey hands, his yellow nails longer than his fingers.
+I watched as Mikey lit my candles; he sparked the lighter with his grey hands, his yellow nails longer than his fingers.